 - Be alert for fire.
 In the event of a fire, the UA fire plan should be utilized.

-If a tornado actually affects any of the university buildings, the decision to return to your work space or vacate the affected building(s) will be made by the chancellor or designee in consultation with the facilities management director or designee and DPS.
+If a tornado actually affects any of the university buildings, the decision to return to your work space or vacate the affected building(s) will be made by the chancellor or designee in consultation with the facilities management director or designee and UA Little Rock Police Department.